yaelbekerman/learning-to-sample-project/README.md

 ### Installation

 The original code was tested on Python 2.7.12, TensorFlow 1.2.1, CUDA 8.0 and cuDNN 5.1.1 on Ubuntu 16.04.
-We tested our new variaitons on Python 2.7.15, Tensorflow 1.12.0, CUDA 9.0 and cuDNN 7.2.1 on Ubuntu 16.04 and on the same setup but with CUDA 9.2.
-CUDA 9.0 worked better.
+We tested our new variaitons on Python 2.7.15, Tensorflow 1.12.0, CUDA 9.0 and cuDNN 7.2.1 on Ubuntu 16.04.
 The original setup tested by the original code should probably work as well.

 You may need to install h5py and wget.

+As explained in the original github, you might need to change the first few lines of the make file to point to your nvcc, tensorflow and cuda libraries.
+Also other changes might be needed depending on your setup.

 Compile the structural losses using the make file: